JustusBuerder/JustusBuerder/README.md

 ## Hi there 👋

+I´m Justus and i´m currently working on my bachelor thesis.
+I´m going to build a model which will predict the best possible order for a penalty shoot out.

+If you have any questions or suggestions for the model don´t hesitate to contact me ;)

 <!--
 **JustusBuerder/JustusBuerder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.